Integrated Micro-Electronics, Inc.: Test & Systems Development

 IMI's Test & Systems Development (TSD) expanded the development and application of fully automated test systems that integrate common backend process requirements—product marking, automated inspection, and unit sorting.
 It also developed an innovative test solutions for automotive electronics, EV vehicle boards and power electronics.
 It designed and implemented a new line of testers for power module devised and collaborated with a customer to build a fully automated tester for power train boards for EV.

 Camera & Vision Technology

 The Camera and Vision Technology (CVT) group equips IMI to be ready with autonomous driving.
 A spun off from the D&D in 2016, the group focuses on developing vision-based products that support the different Advanced Driver Assistance Systems (ADAS) applications.
 In 2017, The group synced with AME and TSD to become a one-stop shop solution for camera design, prototype development and mass production.

 Manufacturing

 Manufacturing Solutions

 As initially an EMS company, the manufacturing arm of IMI produces products for original equipment manufacturers (OEMs).
-Some manufacturing solutions of IMI are automotive camera, power modules, complete box builds, sub-assembly, component assembly, precision assembly and automated through-hole assembly.
+Among the OEM products and assembly services that the company provides include automotive camera, power modules, complete box builds, sub-assembly, component assembly, precision assembly and automated through-hole assembly.